Who or what is Trinity House?

 The Corporation of Trinity House is the UK's largest endowed maritime charity, donating over £4m annually.
 The funds are raised through rents generated from land bequeathed to the Corporation as well as through the hiring out of the charity's magnificent headquarters on Tower Hill for all manner of events from grand weddings and receptions to discreet meetings.

-The accounts of the lighthouse service and the corporate charity are entirely separate.
+The accounts of the General Lighthouse Authority and the corporate charity are entirely separate.

 The service provided by Trinity House is financed from 'Light Dues' levied on commercial vessels calling at ports in the British Isles, based on the net registered tonnage of the vessel.
 The rate is set by the Department of Transport, and annually reviewed.

 Light dues are paid in to the General Lighthouse Fund (GLF), which is under the stewardship of the Department for Transport.
 The fund is used to finance the lighthouse services provided by Trinity House, the Northern Lighthouse Board (responsible for Scotland and the Isle of Man) and the Commissioners of Irish Lights (responsible for the waters around both Northern Ireland and the Republic of Ireland).

 Why are lighthouses different colours and heights?

 Lighthouses are painted differently to help identification of them by the mariner during the day.
 For example, a lighthouse may be painted all white if its surroundings/background is dark, such as fields or woodland.
 This will help it stand out from its background.
 The red and white stripes help the mariner identify the lighthouse if the lighthouse is up against a white background, such as cliffs or rocks.